 - The Financial Wellness Counselor promotes students’ financial well-being through one-on-one meetings, student programs, and related content.

 - Red Thread Grants are small grants that help make opportunities available for students that wouldn’t otherwise be possible a reality and alleviate some of students’ financial stress, allowing them to focus on academic success.
 Information about other small grants is available on MyDenison under Campus Resources> Financial Aid: Grants and Funding.

-Intellectual Health is about being open to new ideas, thinking critically and seeking out new challenges.
-Much of a student’s intellectual health is centered in the classroom, but other supportive resources include:
+Intellectual well-being supports you as you learn new skills and aptitudes, engage in stimulating ideas, respond creatively to new ideas, and contribute new thoughts to ongoing debates.
+It is about healthy academic habits and being open to new ideas, thinking critically and seeking out new challenges.
+Much of your intellectual health well-being is centered in the classroom, but other supportive resources include:

 Please call 740-587-6200 and press #1 to schedule an appointment with a member of our medical or behavioral staff